 The Dofasco Trail travels through a variety of habitats along its length.
 This variety of habitat leads to a variety of bird and plant species using this trail.

-Breeding bird surveys were conducted on the Dofasco 2000 Trail in the spring of 2021 and 2022.
-These surveys identified 34 species of birds including the Bobolink (Dolichonyx orvzivorus).
-Eastern Wood-pewee (Contopus virens), and Wood Thrush (Hylocichla mustelina) which are at risk provincially and federally.
-Other notable species include the Brown Creeper (Certhia americana), Brown Thrasher (Toxostoma Hairy Woodpecker (Dryobates rufum), villosus), Mourning Warbler (Geothlypis philadelphia), and Redbellied Woodpecker (Melanerpes carolinus) which are considered uncommon in the City of Hamilton.
-According to iNaturalist, several species have been seen utilizing the area during the winter months including the Northern
+Breeding bird surveys were conducted on the Dofasco 2000 Trail in the spring of 2021 and 2022 and identified 34 species of birds including the Bobolink (Dolichonyx oryzivorus), Eastern Wood-pewee (Contopus virens), and Wood Thrush (Hylocichla mustelina) which are at risk provincially and federally.
+Other notable species include the Brown Creeper (Certhia americana), Brown Thrasher (Toxostoma rufum), Hairy Woodpecker (Dryobates villosus), Mourning Warbler (Geothlypis philadelphia), and Red-bellied Woodpecker (Melanerpes carolinus) which are considered uncommon in the City of Hamilton.
+According to iNaturalist, several species have been seen utilizing the area during the winter months including the Northern Harrier (Circus hudsonius), Northern Shrike (Lanius borealis), Short-eared Owl (Asio flammeus) (at risk provincially and federally), and White-Crowned Sparrow (Zonotrichia leucophrys).
+Snapping turtles have also been noted by staff approaching the trail for nesting in the Vinemount swamp section of the Dofasco trail.